Tristan Balme The best food in Vanuatu the best local foods to try

 The Best Food In Vanuatu (12 Local Delicacies To Try!)

-When I visit a new country or culture, I make it a point to indulge in all the local food they have to offer.
-While some learn about a culture through museums or guidebooks, I learn through my stomach, and Vanuatu has some of the best local cuisine I’ve tasted in the Pacific!
+While some pople learn about a culture through museums or guidebooks, I learn through my stomach, and Vanuatu has some of the best local cuisine I’ve tasted in the Pacific!

 1. Coconut Fish Curry